oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_upgrade/em_fleet_maintenance_upgrade.md

 ### Summary

-This completes Lab 2.
+This completes Step 2.
 In this section, you learned how to perform the following:

   - Create Oracle Database Software Gold Image
   - Subscribe Database to Gold Image